MKLab-ITI/pygrank/documentation/tuners.md

 Args:
  * *rankers:* A list of node ranking algorithms to chose from.
 Try to make them share a preprocessor for more efficient computations.
 If None (default), the filters obtained from pygrank.benchmark.create_demo_filters().values() are used instead.
  * *measure:* Callable to constuct a supervised measure with given known node scores and an iterable of excluded scores.
  * *fraction_of_training:* A number in (0,1) indicating how to split provided graph signals into training and validaton ones by randomly sampling training nodes to meet the required fraction of all graph nodes.
+Numbers outside this range can also be used (not recommended without specific reason) per the conventions of `pygrank.split(...)`.
 Default is 0.8.
  * *combined_prediction:* If True (default), after the best version of algorithms is determined, the whole personalization is used to produce the end-result.
 Otherwise, only the training portion of the training-validation split is used.
  * *tuning_backend:* Specifically switches to a designated backend for the tuning process before restoring the previous one to perform the actual ranking.
 If None (default), this functionality is ignored.